When I first heard about the raw food diet it made perfect sense. I thought I had finally found the perfect human diet after years of being confused.

 The unhealthy side of raw foods

 Cooked foods of all kinds are considered to be poisons by many raw foodists.
-Even whole steamed veggies, beans, sweet potatoes, squash and whole grains are seen as evil because of a study the 1920’s that showed an increase in the production of white blood cells after eating a cooked meal.
+Even whole steamed veggies, cooked beans, sweet potatoes, squash, and whole grains are seen as evil because of a study in the 1920s that showed an increase in the production of white blood cells (digestive leukocytes) after eating a cooked meal.

-This reason for a 100% raw foods diet does not hold up because digestive luecocytes do not increase when 10% of the food eaten is raw.
+This reason for a 100% raw food diet does not hold up because digestive leukocytes do not increase when 10% of the food eaten is raw.

 Raw foodism is rampant with perfectionism, Isolationism, and religious cult-like zeal.
 Some raw foodists spend most of the day prepping food or if they eat only unprocessed foods they spend the day grazing and chewing.

-Some people do well on a raw foods diet.
+Some people do well on a raw food diet.
 But many people who attempt to stay 100% raw develop unhealthy food obsessions.

-I arrived at one raw food retreat to find the mom feeding the kids raw rolled oats with honey and salt as they cried for cooked food.
+I arrived at one raw food retreat to find the mom feeding the kids raw rolled oats with cold-pressed oil, honey, and sea salt as they cried for cooked food.

-A whole foods plant-based diet with some cooked foods is considered healthy for people of all ages including pregnant women, by the The Academy of Nutrition and Dietetics.
-But a strict raw diet is missing too many nutrients from legumes, grains, tubers and other cooked veggies to keep kids happy and healthy.
+A whole foods plant-based diet with some cooked foods is considered healthy for people of all ages including pregnant women, by The Academy of Nutrition and Dietetics.
+But a strictly raw diet is missing too many nutrients from legumes, grains, tubers, and other cooked veggies to keep kids happy and healthy.

 Crazy raw food stories

-There was a huge scandal with one raw food guru who beat his wife for feeding thier children cooked foods.
+There was a huge scandal with one raw food guru who beat his wife for feeding their children cooked foods behind his back.

-But scientists who put it to the test find that it just doesn’t add up.
+Scientists who put it to the test find that a 100% raw food diet just doesn’t add up.
 The scientific research is just too compelling to ignore.
-No matter how much I wanted a raw foods diet to be the best diet, it just wasn’t making sense.
+No matter how much I wanted a raw food diet to be the best diet, it just wasn’t making sense.

 - Nutrition Facts unbiased, no agenda or profit margin